drupalprojects/drush-vagrant/docs/blueprints.md

 extensions, and can thus be posted as projects to drupal.org, and downloaded via 'drush dl'.

-By virtue of being Drush extensions, they can declare their own Drush commands, implement their own pre- and post- Drush hooks, and several related blueprints can be bundled together in a single Drush extension.
+By virtue of being Drush extensions, they can declare their own Drush commands and modify the behaviour of other Drush Commands by implementing their own pre- and post- Drush hooks.
+Several related blueprints can be bundled together in a single Drush extension.

 STRUCTURE